crate/eventhub-consumer-azure-function/README.rst

 3. Setting up Azure Function
 ----------------------------

 In this example we will setup an Azure Function locally.
-To publish the function to Azure please refer to this `guide <https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#publish-to-azure>`__
+To publish the function to Azure please refer to this `guide <https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#publish-to-azure>`__.

 3.1.
 Creating Azure Function project
 ====================================

-* Create a new empty folder on your computer
+- Create a new empty folder on your computer.
-* Open this folder in VS Code.
+- Open this folder in VS Code.
 This can be done from the terminal by navigating to this folder and entering ``code ./``.
-* In VS Code open the Command Palette (Mac: ``CMD + SHIFT + P``, others: ``CTRL + SHIFT + P``) and type ``Azure Sign In``.
+- In VS Code open the Command Palette (Mac: ``CMD + SHIFT + P``, others: ``CTRL + SHIFT + P``) and type ``Azure Sign In``.
-   * Confirm with by pressing ``Return`` and a browser window will open where you have to log into Microsoft Azure.
+   - Confirm with by pressing ``Return`` and a browser window will open where you have to log into Microsoft Azure.
 This must be done with an account which has access to the Azure Subscription where you created the Event Hub in `2.
 Setting up Event Hub`_.
-* Open the Command Palette again and type ``Azure Functions Create New Project`` and confirm by pressing ``Return``.
+- Open the Command Palette again and type ``Azure Functions Create New Project`` and confirm by pressing ``Return``.
-* In the popup chose the folder you created as the project folder.
+- In the popup chose the folder you created as the project folder.
-* Chose Javascript as the project language (you can chose other languages but this repository provides example code for Javascript).
+- Chose Javascript as the project language (you can chose other languages but this repository provides example code for Javascript).
-* Chose ``Azure Event Hub trigger`` as trigger for the project.
+- Chose ``Azure Event Hub trigger`` as trigger for the project.
 Next you can chose a name for the Azure Function e.g. "CrateDBIngest".
-* Chose ``Create new local app setting``.
+- Chose ``Create new local app setting``.
-* Chose the Azure Subscription you chose in `2.
+- Chose the Azure Subscription you chose in `2.
 Setting up Event Hub`_.
-* Chose the Event Hub Namespace you created/selected in `2.
+- Chose the Event Hub Namespace you created/selected in `2.
 Setting up Event Hub`_.
-* Chose the Event Hub you created/selected in `2.
+- Chose the Event Hub you created/selected in `2.
 Setting up Event Hub`_.
-* Chose the Policy you created in `2.
+- Chose the Policy you created in `2.
 Setting up Event Hub`_.
 If you didn't create a Policy chose the existing Policy "RootManageSharedAccessKey".
-* Chose "$Default" as the Event Hub consumer group.
+- Chose "$Default" as the Event Hub consumer group.
-* The Azure Function project is now being created.
+- The Azure Function project is now being created.

 3.2.
 Setup Azure Function Project for use with CrateDB
 ======================================================